makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

 # Intro

 * AI integration of modalities is often fragmented (Lazaro+ 2021; Gu+ 2017).
 * Speech to text models, like Whisper (Radford+ 2022), are often pipelined into text-based language models (LMs, Chuang+ 2020) in order to get the most accurate speech-based representations (see Figure 1).
-This often results in
   * redundant computational costs from having two LMs in the pipeline, and representations remain incomplete of the full spectrum of human expressions (Zhang+ 2023; Lian+ 2023).
-* psychological and social scientific applications where representations from text-based LMs demonstrate superior performance than direct speech representations (Lukac, 2024; Chen+ 2024).
+* in psychological and social scientific applications, representations from text-based LMs demonstrate superior performance than direct speech representations (Lukac, 2024; Chen+ 2024).
-* we seek to bridge the semantic and psychological representation gap between speechbased LMs present in audio models and text-based LMs.
-We introduce
+* we seek to bridge the semantic and psychological representation gap between speech-based LMs present in audio models and text-based LMs
   * a speech encoding model,
   * WhiSPA (Whisper with Semantic and Psychological Alignment), which
-  * aligns a pretrained speech recognition model, Whisper (Radford+ 2022), with the latent dimensions from SBERT (Reimers and Gurevych, 2019), intended to better capture semantics and deeper psychological information (V Ganesan+ 2022; Park+ 2014).
+  * aligns a pretrained speech recognition model, Whisper (Radford+ 2022), with the latent dimensions from SBERT (Reimers and Gurevych, 2019), intended to better capture semantics and deeper psychological information (V Ganesan+ 2022; Park+ 2014)
-* main idea repeated: Such alignment reduces computational and memory inefficiencies, circumventing the need for a second text encoder, as it enables a unified crossmodal representation between speech and language models.
-Still, since text is derivable from speech, speech should intrinsically be mappable to the same rich semantic features from the text.
+  * reduces computational and memory inefficiencies, circumventing the need for a second text encoder, as it enables
+  * a unified crossmodal representation between speech and language models.
-* focus on psychological or human-level tasks reflects a
+* focus on psychological or human-level tasks
   * growing demand for foundation models to better understand the intrinsic qualities of hucommunication (Soni+ 2024).
   * As Clark and Schober (1992) put it,